How To Buy A Men's Jean Jacket | A Man's Guide To Denim Jackets

 My jean jacket was tough as nails and something I never worried about tearing when I had to feed the horses or throw bales of hay.

-Americans a prone to thinking of denim as their own uniquely national fabric, but its origins are in Renaissance Europe.
+Americans are prone to thinking of denim as their own uniquely national fabric, but its origins are in Renaissance Europe.

 There are even paintings from Italy in the mid-1600s that show denim jeans, skirts, and jackets much like the ones we know today!